aravindItachi/YFPortfolio/README.md

 ### What
 - All the fetures along with extra requirements are implemented.
+- The random stream interval is set to 5secs.
+So please wait for sometime (few secs) to see the change percantages simulated streaming.
 - ES6 is used.
 - classes have been used.
 - Tested on chrome, Safari and Mozilla.